-- Repo rate decisions are taken by the six-member Executive Board ("Direktionen") - Two members Lars Svensson and Karolina Ekholm, both professors at Stockholm University, have consistently voted for a lower repo rate than the one set by the Executive Board's majority - 1997-2012 average CPI inflation has been 1.4 per cent, that is 0.6 percentage points below the inflation target of 2 per cent - Expected inflation has on average been 2 per cent - According to Lars Svensson the undershooting of the inflation target has caused average unemployment to be 0.8 percentage points higher than if the inflation target had been met - The conflict is really about what role considerations regarding financial stability should play for interest rate decisions - The minority argues that financial stability considerations should not influence repo rate decisions - The majority lets financial stability considerations influence their repo rate decisions although this is not stated clearly - instead, for example, forecasts of future foreign interest rates are improbably high
+- Repo rate decisions are taken by the six-member Executive Board ("Direktionen") - Disagreement in the Executive Board on interest rate policy 2010-2013: a minority Lars E.O.
+Svensskon and Karolina Ekholm, both former professors at Stockholm University consistently voted for a lower repo rate than the one set by the majority - 1997-2014 average CPI inflation has been 1.0 per cent, that is 1 percentage point below the inflation target of 2 per cent - Expected inflation has on average been 2 per cent - According to Lars Svensson the undershooting of the inflation target has caused average unemployment to be around 1 percentage point higher than if the inflation target had been met - The conflict is really about what role considerations regarding financial stability should play for interest rate decisions - The minority argues that financial stability considerations should not influence repo rate decisions - The majority lets financial stability considerations influence their repo rate decisions although this was not stated clearly - instead, for example, forecasts of future foreign interest rates were improbably high

 Figure 1.
-Annual CPI inflation, CPI inflation expectations one and two years ahead (all interviewees), and unemployment (15-74 age group).
+Annual CPI inflation, CPI inflation expectations one and two years ahead (all interviewees), 35 and unemployment (15-74 age group).